What is a School Driving Permit?

 To determine the regulations in your state, contact your local Department of Transportation office or website for more details and guidelines.

 It's also a good idea to make sure the insurance policy on the vehicle the student is driving specifically names the student driver.
 If the teen drives more than one vehicle in the household, each auto policy should name the teen as a driver.
-If you're not sure what type of insurance coverage your teen driver requires, contact a Trusted Choice® independent agent for additional guidance.
+If you're not sure what type of insurance coverage your teen driver requires, contact a Trusted Choice® independent insurance agent for additional guidance.